jw82uk/events-schedule-js/README.md

             no_events_msg_html: '<p class="events-schedule__no-events-msg">There are no events to display.</p>', // STRING | Modify as appropriate.
 If not required, leave empty ('') and no message will display
             only_events_tagged: [], // ARRAY | If you provide an array of tags (e.g. ['cats', 'dogs', 'birds']), then only the events with one or more of those tags will display
             order_chronological: true, // BOOLEAN | If false, events are ordered as they are in the JSON file
+            prevent_json_caching: true, // BOOLEAN | If true, a random number is appended to the end of the JSON path to prevent browser caching of the JSON file if the events schedule reloads.
             query_string_key: '', // STRING | If you want the events to be filterable (based on tags) then you need to provide a unique key for the url's query string.
 The query string will comprise a key (i.e. the word you choose for query_string_key) and a value (i.e. a tag name).
 For example, the url www.webpage.com?interest=arts will only show events tagged with 'arts' if the query_string_key is 'interest'.
             show_descriptions: true, // BOOLEAN
             show_event_types: true, // BOOLEAN